MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/samples.md

 ## Perform aggregations over a sliding window

 The following example shows how to summarize columns by using a sliding window.
-Use the following table, which contains prices of fruits by timestamps.
+For the query, use the following table, which contains prices of fruits by timestamps.

 Calculate the minimum, maximum, and sum costs of each fruit per day by using a sliding window of seven days.
-Each record in the result set aggregates the previous seven days, and the result contains a record per day in the analysis period.
+Each record in the result set aggregates the preceding seven days, and the result contains a record per day in the analysis period.

 Fruit table: